 In instances where your property is big enough to host the visa applicant, you can resolve this potential issue proactively simply by providing an Immigration Property Inspection Report to the relevant authorities.

-This represents one of the ways in which you can avoid complications with your Spouse Visa application and increase your chances of success, while we’d also recommend discussing your personal circumstances with experienced immigration lawyers.
+This represents one of the ways in which you can avoid complications with your partner visa application and increase your chances of success, while we’d also recommend discussing your personal circumstances with experienced immigration lawyers.

 The reason for this is simple; is that they’ll be able to provide targeted insight into your situation and the potential challenges that can scupper your application.
 From here, you can take steps as a sponsor to negate these and ease the emotional burden of reuniting with a distant loved one.